kevinjohnwilliams/pokemon-card-grader/README.md

 # PokéGrader

 AI-powered Pokémon card condition grading from your phone.
-Guides you through a multi-view inspection, analyzes centering, corners, edges, and surface quality, then predicts a PSA 1–10 grade — no mailing your cards and waiting months.
+Guides you through a multi-view inspection, analyzes centering, corners, edges, and surface quality, then predicts a PSA 1–10 grade.

 > **Status:** v2 in development — multi-view guided capture with real-time tilt sensing, interactive AI inspection agent, and per-factor grading models. v1 beta (single-photo centering analysis) is live.